Capitol Hill Theatre

 20003

-This theater opened in 1910, on Pennsylvania Avenue, near Seward Square and not far from Capitol Hill.
-It was originally called the Avenue Grand Theatre, and designed by architect William C. Allard in elegant Georgian Revival style.
+This theatre opened as the Avenue Grand Theatre in 1910, on Pennsylvania Avenue, near Seward Square and not far from Capitol Hill.
+It was designed by architect William C. Allard in elegant Georgian Revival style.
 Remodeled in March 1916 by architect Appleton P. Clark when the theatre was taken over by Harry Crandall.
+By 1941 it was operated by Warner Bros.
+Circuit Management Corp.

 In 1956 it was renamed the Capitol Hill Theatre, it remained in operation until 1970, when a fire broke out in the theatre and it was gutted.
 It was demolished and an office building sits on the site today.